 Raspberries

 Raspberries are good too and again come in Spring, mid-Summer and Autumn varieties.
-You can buy these as bare rooted dormant stems or Close up of raspberries on raspberry cane.‘canes’.
+You can buy these as bare rooted dormant stems or ‘canes’.
 But choose your supplier carefully.
 Many of them seem to supply completely dead sticks.
 To be certain of getting viable plants, you can buy pot-grown canes.
 But these are considerably more expensive.

 Raspberries need pruning in Winter.
 Cut Autumn fruiting varieties down to the ground.
 For Spring fruiting varieties, keep the canes that grew during the Summer, but cut back the older ones that bore the last crop of fruit.
 However, climate change is affecting raspberries too.
 They like a cool, damp climate, so do particularly well in Scotland.
 You might not have so much success in the south of England.
 Grow raspberries against a wall or fence and tie them to horizontal wires attached to the fence.
 They’ll need support as they grow.
 There are plenty of other ‘cane’ crops too.
 You might want to grow something more unusual, such as loganberries, boysenberries, or tayberries.
 It’s just a matter of taste.